 ensure information is recoverable in accordance with risk management decisions (see TAC 202.72 (2)).

-User Role – The user role is the default role possessed by all users of Texas State information resources.
+The user role is the default role possessed by all users of Texas State information resources.
 Users of information resources shall use those resources for defined purposes that are consistent with their institutional responsibilities and always in compliance with established controls.
-Users must comply with the university’s published security policies and procedures, as well as with security bulletins and alerts that Information Security or other IT units issue in response to specific risks or threats.
+Users must comply with the university’s published security policies and procedures, as well as with security bulletins and alerts that the ISO or other IT units issue in response to specific risks or threats.
 The use of Texas State information resources implies that the user has knowledge of and agrees to comply with the university’s policies governing such use (see TAC 202.72 (3)).

-Employee users are responsible for ensuring the privacy and security of the information they access in the normal course of their work.
-Employees are also responsible for the security of any terminal, workstation, printer or similar electronic device utilized in the normal course of their work.
-Employees are authorized to use only those resources and materials that are appropriate, necessary, and consistent with their job functions and must not violate or compromise the privacy or security of any data or systems accessible via the university’s information resources (see UPPS No. 04.01.07, Appropriate Use of Information Resources, for additional information about acceptable and prohibited uses of Texas State’s information resources).
+Employee users are responsible for ensuring the confidentiality and security of the information they access in the normal course of their work.
+Employees are also responsible for the security of any terminal, workstation, printer, mobile device, or similar electronic device used in the normal course of their work.
+Employees are authorized to use only those resources and materials that are appropriate, necessary, and consistent with their job functions and must not violate or compromise the confidentiality or security of any data or systems accessible via the university’s information resources (see UPPS No. 04.01.07, Appropriate Use of Information Resources, for additional information about acceptable and prohibited uses of Texas State’s information resources).

-Except as provided in Sections 02.05 and 02.06, users may not attempt to violate the security or privacy of the university’s information resources.
-The attempted violation of information security or privacy is grounds for revocation of computer access privileges, suspension or discharge of employees, suspension or expulsion of students, and prosecution to the full extent of the law.
+Except as provided in Sections 02.05 and 02.06, users may not attempt to violate the security or confidentiality of the university’s information resources.
+The attempted violation of information security or confidentiality is grounds for revocation of computer access privileges, suspension or discharge of employees, suspension or expulsion of students, and prosecution to the full extent of the law.

 Users are responsible for the security of any computer account (e.g., NetID or username) issued to them and are accountable for any activity that takes place under their account.
 Users who discover or suspect that the security of their account has been compromised must immediately change their password and report the incident to the Information Technology Assistance Center (ITAC) for initial investigation.
-ITAC shall escalate the incident to Information Security if the compromise may increase the risk to other university information resources (see UPPS No. 04.01.10, Information Security Incident Management).
-Any suspected or attempted violation of system security should be reported immediately to ITAC at 512.245.4822, email@example.com; or Information Security at 512.245.4225, firstname.lastname@example.org.
+ITAC shall escalate the incident to the ISO if the compromise may increase the risk to other university information resources (see UPPS No. 04.01.10, Information Security Incident Management).
+Any suspected or attempted violation of system security should be reported immediately to ITAC at 512.245.4822 or firstname.lastname@example.org; or ISO at 512.245.4225 or email@example.com.

 use those privileges solely for the purpose intended by the information resource owner; and